convox/docs/docs/scaling/scaling.md

         requests: 200
 ```

-Setting scale targets for a service will cause the service autoscaler to dynamically adjust the number of running containers to meet the targets.
+Setting scale targets for a Service will cause the service autoscaler to dynamically adjust the number of running containers to meet the targets.

 - `cpu`: Average CPU utilization (%) across all containers (`ECSServiceAverageCPUUtilization`)
 - `memory`: Average Memory utilization (%) across all containers (`ECSServiceAverageMemoryUtilization`)